allenJynRoyston/ngCroppie/README.md

 boundry: [object] {w: __, h: __}.
 This will create the size of the container that will host the Croppie tool.
 Not required, but will default to 300x300.
 viewport: [object] {w: __, h: __}.
 This will create your output size.
 Must be smaller than the boundry or it will equal it.
 Defaults to 200x200.
 zoom: [Boolean] Set to true by default, which shows the zoom slider.
 Not required; defaults to true.
-mousezoom: [Boolean] Enables to use the mouse scroll bar to zoom in/out.
+mousezoom: [Boolean] Enables you to use the mouse scroll bar to zoom in/out.
 Works with 'zoom' true; defaults to true.
 zoomslider: [Boolean] Hide or Show the zoom slider only (scrolling and pinching zoom still possible if set to false).
 Works with 'zoom' true; defaults to true.
-exif: [Boolean] with exif orientation compatability.
-Not required; defaults to undefined.
+exif: [Boolean] Enables you exif orientation reading from the image data and orient the image correctly before rendering to the page.
+Not required; defaults to false.
 orientation: [Boolean] Support for specifying a custom orientation when binding images.
 Not required; defaults to false.
 rotation: [Integer] Rotate the image by a specified degree amount.
 Only works with 'orientation' true.
 Not required; Valid values: 90, 180, 270, -90, -180, -270
 type: [String] Can either be "circle" or "square".
 Not required; defaults to "square".